RandyMcMillan/distributed-fs/README.md

 # Distributed Storage Network with libp2p

-A decentralized network built in rust with libp2p, that is secure and performant
+A decentralized network built in rust with libp2p to provide users with performant and secure data storage

 # How it works